HeVyBlack/xtsc/README.md

 -  `--noClear` Avoid clearing the console when you are using the --watch flag.

-*Notes:* In the case you are using the --wTs flag, you don't have to use the --sourceMaps flag, only set to true the **sourceMap option in the tsconfig.**

 *Run / Watch:*

--  `--wTs` Will make a before the program initializes **type check.**

--  `--tsconfig [tsconfig]` Only useful when `--wTs` is active.
-Will search and use the provided tsconfig.

 -  `--noClear` Avoid clearing the console when the program initializes.

 -  `--args= [...args]` Args for your program, this flag, must be the last flag.

 *Check:*

 -  `--watch` Watch for changes.